hamidghaedi/RNA-seq-survival-analysis/README.md

 ## When is this needed?

-In some cases when you have a list of differentially expressed genes/genes belongs to a specific GO term/somatically mutated genes it would be very powerful to find a correlation between the status of dysregulation in these genes and survival time of patients.
+In some cases when you have a list of differential expressed genes/genes belongs to a specific GO term/somatically mutated genes it would be very powerful to find a correlation between the status of dysregulation in these genes and survival time of patients.

 In this project, I performed  survival analysis on bladder cancer data (RNA-seq and DNA-seq) from TCGA.
 We were interested in finding whether: